SkyKings-Guild/Guides/guides/dojo.md

 ## Dojo Games

 ### Game: Test Of Force
 How To Play: Hit zombies off the edge of the map to score points.
-Theres 4 different types of zombies that give 10, 20 and 30 points, and one that gives -30 points.
+There's 4 different types of zombies that give 10, 20 and 30 points, and one that gives -30 points.

 Strategy: The best strategy for this game is to ignore the 10 point zombies unless you can 1 tap them in, and then try